Testing common approximations of neutrino fast flavor conversion: Sequential instability

-The influence of the instability driving scheme becomes more pronounced in the lower panel of Fig.~\ref{fig:seqins}, where the heavy-neutrino emission rate is increased eightfold.
-In the discrete case (green), once the first packet is injected into the dashed beam ($t = 300\,\mu^{-1}$), $P_z$ quickly overshoots zero and becomes positive, again showing that the instability does not necessarily saturate by eliminating the ELN–XLN angular crossing.
-In contrast, the continuous emission case (orange) quasi-statically drives the crossing toward zero.
+The influence of the instability driving scheme becomes more pronounced in the lower panel of Fig.~\ref{fig:seqins}, where the heavy-neutrino injection rate is increased eightfold.
+In the discrete case (green), once the first packet is injected into the dashed beam ($t = 300\,\mu^{-1}$), $P_z$ quickly overshoots zero and becomes positive, again showing that the instability does not necessarily saturate by eliminating the ELN-XLN angular crossing.
+In contrast, the continuous injection case (orange) quasi-statically drives the crossing toward zero.
 All beams reach $\langle P_{z} \rangle = 0$ at $\approx 1300\,\mu^{-1}$.
-Beyond this point, heavy-neutrino emission no longer induces an ELN–XLN crossing, yet flavor conversion continues in both the discrete and continuous scenarios (we will discuss this phenomenon in Sec.~\ref{sec:homog}).
+Beyond this point, heavy-neutrino injection no longer induces an ELN-XLN crossing, yet flavor conversion continues in both the discrete and continuous scenarios (we will discuss this phenomenon in Sec.~\ref{sec:homog}).
 Beams propagating along the $\pm x$ and $+z$ directions not only eliminate the crossing but overshoot into negative values, making their final states distinct from the sudden case, which merely removes the crossing.
-Moreover, the asymptotic states resulting from the discrete and continuous emissions also differ from each other, further demonstrating that the way the instability is driven influences the final flavor composition.
+Moreover, the asymptotic states resulting from the discrete and continuous injection also differ from each other, further demonstrating that the way the instability is driven influences the final flavor composition.
 This discrepancy is associated with the two-step nature of the process, in which instabilities are suddenly generated and then relaxed.
 This raises concerns about the reliability of the two-step procedure of effective classical transport.